 Blocks of text can be intimidating, so try and keep things short.
 Your first ask should come after the first couple of paragraphs — the earlier the better!
 If you wait any longer you might lose the reader’s interest, or you’ll risk donors having to scroll down on their email browser to see any type of action.
 Whether using ActBlue Express Lane or linking text, be sure to bold all of your donate links.

 Don’t forget mobile!
-With over 50% of contributions on ActBlue made via a mobile device in 2019 so far, you’ll want to think mobile-first and test all emails on a variety of mobile devices before sending!
+So far in the 2020 election cycle, over 50% of contributions on ActBlue have been made via a mobile device, so you’ll want to think mobile-first and test all emails on a variety of mobile devices before sending!
 Shorter paragraphs are especially important to mobile conversion rates.
 Long paragraphs of text reduce your email’s readability, especially on a mobile device.

 Making the hard ask

 You might feel uncomfortable asking for money, but asking is the only way you are going to get the contributions you need!
 When you ask small-dollar donors to chip in, it’s more than a transaction: You’re asking them to invest in important work and create a people-powered movement.
 Grassroots donors are often the people most affected by your work, so it’s important to invite them into your cause.

 Be specific with dollar amounts: Folks want to get involved!
 Make it easy for your supporters to say yes to giving by providing them with a specific amount — also known as a hard ask.
 A specific dollar amount makes it easier for your donors to think about their finances and ultimately say yes without having to take the time to come up with a number on their own.
 You know what you need, so ask for it!

 Be clear and active: Directly ask your supporters to donate and give them a reason to chip in!
 Let your theory of change shine in your donation ask and make it clear that their money will provide the solution to the problem.